 Interest Rate Risk: The District does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses from increasing interest rates.

 Credit Risk.
 State law limits investments to those described above.
 The District does not have an investment policy that would further limit its investment choices.
-As of December 31, 2021 the District's ColoTrust investment is rated AAAm by Standard & Poor's.

 5. ACCOUNTS RECEIVABLE